mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     challenges:

-    1. Moving geometry can cause discontinuities in the integrand whose locations depend on the scene parameters -- for example, when a small displacement of a surface causes a ray to start or stop intersecting it.
+    1. Moving geometry can cause discontinuities in the integrand whose locations depend on the scene parameters.
+An example is when a small displacement of a surface causes a ray to start or stop intersecting it.
        Even if the derivative of the integral with respect to a scene parameter is continuous, it cannot be estimated by differentiating the individual